Ombi-app/Ombi.Docs/docs/scripting/ombi-tautulli.md

-# Friendly Names
+# Syncing Friendly Names

 A number of people have now asked if Ombi and Tautulli can synchronise 'friendly names' or 'aliases' for users.
 At present there is no built-in support for this.

+## Contributor

-However, one of the Discord users (thanks, DirtyCajunRice) wrote a python script to achieve this.
+One of the Discord users (thanks, DirtyCajunRice) wrote a python script to achieve this.

-Enter the URLs and API keys for your Ombi and Tautulli instances, and save the file into your preferred scripts folder as `sync_aliases.py`.
-I prefer:
+## The Method

+Either copy/paste the contents of [The Script](#the-script) into a file (saved somewhere logical) named `sync_aliases.py`, or [download the file](../assets/scripts/sync_aliases.py).
+Something simple like the following is preferred:

 * **Windows:** `C:\Scripts\`
 * **Linux:** `/opt/scripts/`

-Once that's done, enter a command prompt/terminal and run `python sync_aliases.py` to run the script and have it match entries.
 _**Note:** This script requires the requests module to be installed.
 You can install this with
 `pip install requests`._

+Once the script is in place, you'll need to edit the script to include _your_ urls and API keys (both for Tautulli and Ombi).
+Then, enter a command prompt/terminal in that folder and run `python sync_aliases.py` to run the script and have it match entries.

 If you'd like to make this sync happen on a schedule, then setting a scheduled task or cron job to run the python script will achieve this.
-A handy utility for managing this kind of thing is [Chronos](https://github.com/simse/chronos).
+A handy utility for managing this kind of thing is [Chronos](https://github.com/simse/chronos) (or you can create a scheduled task in Windows using [Powershell](#scheduling-this-task-with-powershell)).

+## The Script

 ````python
 from requests import Session